Leading Summer Teen Tours Abroad

 Each company is different.
 Some use big tour buses and four-star hotels; others travel by vans driven by the counselors and stay only at campgrounds.
 Some trips focus on tourist attractions, while others involve a variety of challenging outdoor activities.

-Note that most teen tour companies are located in the New York area.
-You will need to travel to and from their office for interviews.
+Note that many teen tour companies are located in the New York area.
+You may need to travel to and from their office for interviews.
 Training weekends are usually held in the northeast U.S. or southeast Canada.

-A huge collection of summer travel programs with descriptions and contact information can be found in our High School Travel and Study Abroad section or at www.petersons.com.
+A larger collection of summer travel programs with descriptions and contact information can be found in our High School Travel and Study Abroad.